Battle of Mullaitivu (1996)

 The Battle of Mullaitivu (முல்லைத்தீவுச் சமர்; මුලතිව් සටන Mulativ Saṭana), also known as the First Battle of Mullaitivu and codenamed Operation Unceasing Waves-1 (ஓயாத அலைகள்-1 நடவடிக்கை), was a battle between the militant Liberation Tigers of Tamil Eelam (LTTE or Tamil Tigers) and the Sri Lankan military during the Sri Lankan Civil War for control of the military base in Mullaitivu in north-eastern Sri Lanka.

-The base was overrun by the LTTE on 18 July 1996 and, after a failed rescue operation involving all three forces, the Sri Lankan military abandoned the base, and control of much of Mullaitivu District, to the LTTE on 25 July 1996.
-Around 1,400 Sri Lankan troops were killed and large amounts of military equipment captured by the LTTE.
+The base which contained an understrength infantry brigade was overrun by the LTTE on 18 July 1996, in the days that followed, a combined operation undertaken by all three armed forces failed to rescue the brigade as it had been completely destroyed by the time the relief force reached what was left of the installations of the 25 "Mullaitivu" Brigade, the Sri Lankan military abandoned the town of Mullaitivu, and control of much of Mullaitivu District, to the LTTE on 25 July 1996.
+Around 1,500 Sri Lankan troops were killed or unaccounted for (MIA) and large amounts of military equipment captured by the LTTE.
 315 LTTE cadres were also killed.

 Background

-After losing control of the Jaffna peninsula in late 1995/early 1996 the LTTE retreated to the Vanni on the mainland, saving most of their arsenal and establishing their headquarters in Kilinochchi.
+After losing control of the Jaffna peninsula in late 1995 and early 1996 the LTTE retreated to the Vanni on the mainland, saving most of their weapons and establishing their headquarters in the town of Kilinochchi.

-The military base
+The Mullaitivu military base

-Back in June 1990 the Sri Lankan military started expanding its military base at Mullaitivu, forcing the entire population of the town of Mullaitivu to flee.
+With the escalation of the Sri Lankan Civil War, the Sri Lanka Army established a permanent detachment at Mullaitivu which expanded in to army camp of a company strength until the LTTE laid siege to it in June 1990.
+The isolated camp was relieved when the Sri Lankan military launched its first amphibious operation Operation Sea Breeze under the command of Major General Denzil Kobbekaduwa which successfully relieved the besieged army camp and expanded it, during which the entire population of the town of Mullaitivu fled the town.
 The base expanded over the years to incorporate the entire town.
 It became one of the largest military bases in Sri Lanka, occupying an area of 2,900m by 1,500m with a perimeter of 8,500m.
 The base was surrounded by the sea to the east, the Nanthi Kadal lagoon to west and dense vegetation to the north and south.

-The base was isolated with the nearest base being at Manal Aru/Weli Oya, some 35 km to the south.
-There was no overland supply route to the base and all supplies had to brought in by sea and air, something that the navy and air force struggled with.
-The base's security precautions had been strengthened in 1995 and a contingency plan was drawn up in the event of an overnight attack.
+The base was isolated with the nearest base being at Manal Aru and Weli Oya, some 35 km to the south.
+There was no overland supply route to the base and all supplies had to be brought in by sea and air, something that the navy and air force struggled with.
+Brigadier Kumban Bohran, Brigade Commander, 25 "Mullaitivu" Brigade had strengthened the Mullaitivu base in 1995 and a contingency plan was drawn up in the event of an overnight attack.
 Under the plan reinforcements would arrive by sea and air the following morning.
 Radars and two generators, one acting as a back-up, were installed.